jesseilimi/jesseilimi/README.md

 - 👋 Hi, I’m @jesseilimi
 - 👀 I’m interested in Geographic Data Science and its applications to solve Urban and Social Challenges
-- 🌱 I’m currently learning Spatial Data Science
+- 🌱 I’m currently working in the field of Spatial Data Science
 - 💞️ I’m looking to collaborate on projects that allign with Solving day to day Urban and Social Challenges
 - 📫 How to reach me j.ilimikato@gmail.com